&noscript=1"/>

 Working from his winery near Cambridge, Hood filled the technical hole that existed in the Tasmanian wine industry at the time, making both larger, more commercial batches and tiny parcels for small growers.
 Without Hood, many of these wines would have either not been made or done so somewhat rustically.
 He is also notable for his take on Eiswein (ice wine) – where frozen riesling berries are pressed to extract concentrated juice – first released in 1995 under his Wellington label of the time, as well as co-founding Frogmore Creek – riesling was, and still is, a key line and an off-dry wine, ‘FGR’, was a notable release.

 Fred Peacock, who became Tasmania’s first Viticultural Officer in the 1980s, overseeing many of the region’s most important vineyards, was the general manager of Moorilla from 1989 to 1992, working closely with Julian Alcorso, Claudio’s son.
 “We were making an enormous amount of riesling at Moorilla when I was there,” Peacock says.
-“Riesling was one of the wines that Julian made particularly well. …And the riesling that was coming out of there at that stage were really, really good …and pretty much all of them were coming out of Bream Creek.”
+“Riesling was one of the wines that Julian made particularly well … and the riesling that was coming out of there at that stage was really, really good … and pretty much all of them were coming out of Bream Creek.”
 In 1990, Peacock acquired the vineyard and runs it to this day, with riesling a cornerstone.

-It’s hard to pinpoint when Tasmanian riesling officially arrived, but in Anthony Walker’s ‘A History of the Tasmanian Wine Industry’ he points to the progress made as being reflected in the results of the 2000 Tasmanian Wine Show.
-“A class of 26 1999 rieslings returned 13 medals, four of them gold, with the judges’ comments ‘a very strong class with marvellous depth of fruit flavour and complexity’, and ‘quite Germanic in style.’”
-The judges for that show included James Halliday, Huon Hooke and winemaker Nick Goldschmidt, a New Zealand winemaker based in California.
+It’s hard to pinpoint when Tasmanian riesling officially arrived, but in Anthony Walker’s ‘A History of the Tasmanian Wine Industry’ he points to the progress made as being reflected in the results of the 2000 Tasmanian Wine Show: “A class of 26 1999 rieslings returned 13 medals, four of them gold, with the judges’ comments ‘a very strong class with marvellous depth of fruit flavour and complexity’, and ‘quite Germanic in style.’”
+The judges for that show included James Halliday, Huon Hooke, and Nick Goldschmidt, a New Zealand winemaker based in California.

 A family affair